azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Peering

 To peer spoke networks to the hub networks requires the service principal that performs the peering has `Network Contributor` role on hub network.
 Linking the Spoke to Hub DNS zones, the service principal also needs the `Private DNS Zone Contributor` role on hub network.

-## Management Operations Logging

-This module enables diagnostic settings for Azure resources that emit platform logs.
-The diagnostic settings are configured to send platform logs to a Log Analytics workspace.
-The workspace is created in the same resource group as the hub virtual network and it is configured to retain data for 30 days.
-The Log Analytics workspace is configured to use the Standard pricing tier.

-As part of SCCA compliance, Management Operations Logging is enabled.

-Diagnostic settings are controlled trough Policy.
-Policy will create a policy assignment to enable diagnostic settings for all resources in the resource group.

-The following Azure resources can be configured to send platform logs to the Log Analytics workspace:

-- Azure Firewall
-- Azure Storage
-- Azure Key Vault
-- Azure Application Gateway
-- Azure Load Balancer
-- Azure Network Security Group
-- Azure Virtual Network Gateway
-- Azure Virtual Network

-> **NOTE:**  Please review the [Mission Enclave Policy Starter](https://github.com/azurenoops/ref-scca-enclave-policy-starter) reference implementation for more information.

-## AMPLS for Azure Monitoring (Azure Managed Private Link Service)

-Azure Monitor Private Link Scope connects a Private Endpoint to a set of Azure Monitor resources as [Azure Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview).
-It is a managed service that is deployed and managed by Microsoft.
-It is not a service that you deploy and manage yourself.
-It is a service that you deploy into a VNet and then connect to other Azure Monitor services.

-By default, this module deploys AMPLS for Azure Monitoring into the privateEndpoint subnet.
-It creates private dns zone for Azure Monitor services and links the private dns zone to the privateEndpoint subnet. subnet.
-It also creates a private endpoint for Azure Monitor services and links the private endpoint to the private dns zone.

-DNS Zones:

-- `privatelink.monitor.azure.com`
-- `privatelink.ods.opinsights.azure.com`
-- `privatelink.oms.opinsights.azure.com`
-- `privatelink.blob.core.windows.net`
-- `privatelink.agentsvc.azure-automation.net`

-> **Note:** *`privatelink.blob.core.windows.net` is deployed thru AMPLS make that you do not add this to private dns zones variable.
-This will cause a conflict, if deployed again to the Management Hub Overlay.*

 ## Optional Features